sabide/sabide.github.io/about.md

 <br>

-News:
+### News:
-*
+* Hackaton TERATEC is coming soon
-* 02/03 Seminar at LJAD Thank you for your welcome
+* Seminar at LJAD the 02/03: thank you for your welcome.
-*